 8. Install the lock screw and tighten until snug.

-9. On P2000i and P3200iE models, reinstall the maintenance cover and tighten the fasteners until fully seated.
+9. On P2000i, P3200iE, and 2500iEBT models, reinstall the maintenance cover and tighten the fasteners until fully seated.

 10. Finally, start the generator and verify proper operation.
 Warning: Never operate a generator indoors.
 Generator exhaust contains carbon monoxide vapors, and exposure can result in severe injury or death.